PUBLIC RIGHTS PROJECT FELLOWSHIP

 Public Rights Project is committed to the principles and practices of equal employment opportunity.
 We aim to assemble an applicant pool that represents the face of the world we live in.
 We believe that a variety of perspectives enrich the efficacy of the work of local and state governments.
 We encourage applications from candidates with diverse backgrounds and experiences.
 All qualified applicants will receive consideration for the fellowship without regard to their race, religion, ancestry, national origin, ethnicity, sex, gender (including pregnancy and gender identity or expression), sexual orientation, color, age, mental or physical disability, marital status, veteran status, genetic information, medical condition, or any other classification protected by federal, state, or local law or ordinance.

-Fellows begin with a multi-day orientation at Public Rights Project in Oakland, CA, followed by onboarding with their placement offices.
+Fellows begin with a multi-day orientation with Public Rights Project, followed by onboarding with their placement offices.
 Orientation consists of in-depth training and workshops on topics pertinent to the fellowship, including:

 City and state government structure